msmbaldwin/security-horizontal-copilot/README.md

 This project generates **initial draft content** for Microsoft Learn's [Security Horizontal initiative](/help/contribute/contribute-security-horizontal).
 The output is a structured "Secure your <Service>" article that consolidates actionable, service-specific security guidance for Azure services.

-> **IMPORTANT:** While these drafts follow Microsoft Learn standards and leverage your expertise as a writer, collaboration with the service PM team is essential to validate technical details and ensure all service-specific security recommendations are accurately represented.
+> **Note:** Generated drafts follow Microsoft Learn standards but should be reviewed with the service PM team to ensure completeness and technical accuracy.

 ## 🧰 Prerequisites